Register IP that has a Māori element

 To save you time and money, and to avoid causing offence, it’s a good idea to have some understanding of Māori culture and protocols before developing your intellectual property.

-All applications for trade mark registration in New Zealand are assessed for Māori elements or features derived from mātauranga Māori.
+All applications for trade mark registration in New Zealand are assessed for Māori elements, including features derived from mātauranga Māori.

-New Zealand law prevents registering a trade mark where its use or registration is likely to be considered offensive by a significant number of people, including Māori.
+New Zealand law prevents the registration of a trade mark where its use or registration is considered likely to offend a significant section of the community, including Māori.

-These resources may help you identify Māori elements in your trade mark:
+These resources may also help you identify Māori elements in your trade mark:

 Māori Trade Marks Advisory Committee